2020 Quality Payment Program Update

 - Provide 200 or fewer covered professional services under the Medicare Physician Fee Schedule

-However, new for 2019, those clinicians and groups who meet two of the above criteria (but not all three) may choose to opt-in to MIPS participation.
+Clinicians and groups who meet two of the above criteria (but not all three) may also choose to opt-in to MIPS participation.

-To determine whether you are included or excluded from the QPP in 2019, clinicians may use the MIPS Participation Status Look-up Tool.
+To determine whether you are included or excluded from the QPP in 2020, clinicians may use the QPP Participation Status Look-up Tool.